SimonDanisch/Bonito.jl/docs/src/components.md

 The first is a very lightweight form of defining reusable components, which should be preferred if possible.

 But, for e.g. widgets the second form is unavoidable, since you will want to return a type that the user can register interactions with.
-Also, the second form is great for integrating existing types into JSServe like plot objects.
+Also, the second form is great for integrating existing types into Bonito like plot objects.
 How to do the latter for Plotly is described in [Plotting](@ref).

-Let's start with the simple function based components that reuses existing JSServe components:
+Let's start with the simple function based components that reuses existing Bonito components:

 ```@setup 1
-using JSServe
+using Bonito
-JSServe.Page()
+Bonito.Page()
 ```

 ```@example 1